Skip to content

 deps = ResearchDeps(client=client)

-result = await graph.run(state=state, deps=deps)
+report = await graph.run(state=state, deps=deps)

 state = ResearchState.from_config(context=context, config=Config)